Education Coordinator

 • Ability to continually evaluate and recommend changes to existing educational efforts to achieve maximum opportunity potential.

-• Strong interpersonal and communication skills, in writing and orally across various media.
+• Strong interpersonal and communication skills, in writing and orally, across various media.

 • Good project management experience, including time management, coordination, and organizational skills.